LauraMcG/week-4-game/readme.md

 # week-4-game: Collect the Crystals for Glory
-An interactive guessing game that invites users to match a computer-generated random number by clicking on crystals of various values!
+_Created as part of the Northwestern Coding Boot Camp curriculum_

+Collect the Crystals for Glory is an interactive guessing game.
+Users are presented with crystals that have random values assigned, which are used to match a computer-generated random number.
+The game tracks the goal number, the amount guessed so far, and the number of wins and losses.

 ## Technologies used
-* HTML
-* CSS
-* Bootstrap framework
 * JavaScript
 * jQuery
+* Bootstrap with custom CSS
-* Sublime Text
+* HTML